SB-27182/Vae_Set/README.md

-## `Vae-Set:` &nbsp; A collection of expiramental VAEs built on a robust foundational model
+## `Vae-Set:` &nbsp; A collection of experimental VAEs built on a robust foundational model

 <p align="center">
   <kbd>